 Los Alamos Community Services District Water Conservation

 Due to the District's water well soundings in relation to our current pump setting, the Los Alamos Community Services District's water supply is in fair condition and has not seen the water shortages to the extent that other agencies have.
 However, the State Water Board has implemented mandatory requirements for all California Water Users and has required the District to implement our own mandatory restrictions on water use within our District Boundaries.
 (Please see the new requirements below) The District has given notice to every customer within our District Boundaries to start following the new requirements.
 Failure to do so could result in a fine of up to $500 per occurrence.
 Customers need to conserve water and to evaluate their habits, as it relates to their daily water use.
 This is something that everyone should do whether or not we are in a drought.
 Simple things like periodically checking your irrigation system or fixing leaky sinks and toilets can save a lot of water and reduce your monthly water bill.
-Depending on how much rain we get during the next rainy season (Sep 2015 to Oct 2016), the District may have to lower our pumps or implement further water restrictions.
-For more information about our water supply please contact General Manager, Kevin Barnard at (805) 344-4195 or contact him at email@example.com Please see the links below for more water conservation information and helpful tips.
+Depending on how much rain we get during the next rainy season (Sep to Oct), the District may have to lower our pumps or implement further water restrictions.
+For more information about our water supply please contact General Manager at (805) 344-4195.
+Please see the links below for more water conservation information and helpful tips.

 Drought conditions throughout the State of California vary for each County, City or Local Agency and is not representative as a whole for the entire State of California.

 The LACSD Water Conservation Requirements were adopted July 15, 2014 by the State Water Board and by the Los Alamos CSD on August 27, 2014 and again on April 22, 2015.
 At the District's Board Meeting on January 27, 2016, the District extended these requirements indefinitely until which time the District determines the drought requirements can be lifted.

 Water Conservation and Water Saving Links